Machu Picchu via the Inca Trail - The Way of the Incas

 Accommodation: Hotel in Ollantaytambo

-After a wholesome breakfast, your guide will pick you up at your hotel in Ollantaytambo and you will head to the famous Ollantaytambo Ruins in the Sacred Valley.
+After a hearty breakfast, your guide will meet you at your hotel in Ollantaytambo to begin the day’s adventure in the Sacred Valley.

 Accommodation: Hotel in Cusco (Tikka Wasi or similar)